 They can either hire marketing experts or bring a co-founder with a good understanding of marketing on board.

 On to the third group: the founders who think marketing is too expensive.

-But as a startup, you might not have a large marketing budget.
+But as a startup, you might have a small marketing budget.

-Instead of spending a lot of money to hire a full marketing team, you can just enlist the help of contractors, freelancers, or top content marketing agencies.
+Instead of spending a lot of money hiring a full marketing team, you can just enlist the help of contractors, freelancers, or top content marketing agencies.
 This would reduce your marketing costs.

 Fiskin takes this approach to Sparktoro.